OGGM/oggm-edu/docs/roadmap.rst

 :Authors: Fabien Maussion
 :Status: Draft
 :Created: 04.10.2019
-:Updated: 06.12.2019
+:Updated: 01.06.2020

-The OGGM-Edu platform is about one year old (first commit on Sep 21, 2018!).
+The OGGM-Edu platform will soon be 2 years old (first commit on Sep 21, 2018!).
 We have made tremendous progress in one year: we created this website, added new content, enabled interactivity via MyBinder and hub.oggm.org, supported the creation of a workshop for a class in Peru, secured